Writing Your Book While Keeping Your Authentic Voice: An RTC Book Journey Interview with Leanne Rozell

 But Leanne loves to be challenged, and when it comes to book writing, she comes at it the same way she does all competition: with a “Let’s do this!” mentality.

-RTC: What did you learn about yourself while creating this book?
+RTC: What did you learn about yourself while writing this book?

 RTC: What did you learn about the book writing process itself?